galop-proxy/galop/README.md

   response that contains a larger header is rejected by GALOP.
 The default value is 8192 bytes.
 The smallest size that can be configured is 255 bytes.

-For example, a configuration file that overwrites all default values ​​might look like this:
+For example, a configuration file that overwrites all default values might look like this:

 ```